Royce Lewis Player Props: Twins vs. Tigers

 Royce Lewis At The Plate

-- Lewis is batting .319 with two doubles, three home runs and two walks.
+- Lewis has two doubles, four home runs and two walks while hitting .315.

-- Lewis enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .438 with one homer.
+- Lewis enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .444 with two homers.

-- In 68.4% of his 19 games this season, Lewis has picked up at least one hit.
-He's also had five multi-hit games.

-- He has hit a long ball in three games this year (15.8%), homering in 4.2% of his chances at the plate.
+- In 20.0% of his games this year, he has hit a long ball, and 5.3% of his trips to the dish.

-- Lewis has picked up an RBI in seven games this season (36.8%), with two or more RBI in three of those games (15.8%).
+- Lewis has picked up an RBI in eight games this year (40.0%), with more than one RBI in three of those games (15.0%).

-- He has scored in eight games this season (42.1%), but has had no multi-run games.
+- He has scored a run in nine of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.